MarsicoFL/FOGSA/README.md

 - Database size and resources for the re-analysis of the expected number of false positives (false positive rate * database size).
 - The behavior of the LRdt plot.
 It indicates that, in some cases, increasing the LRdt value results in a high reduction of false positive rate whilst the false negative rate has a small increase.

 Below the obtained plot for Family B is shown.
 The X axis correspond to the False Negative Rate and Y axis to False Positive Rate.
+Each point represent a LR value from 1 to 10000.

 ![Screenshot](img/LRdtPlot.png)